 According to a 2018 survey from The Off-Site Construction Council (OSCC) of the National Institute of Building Sciences, modular construction is no longer the new kid on the block.

 The OSCC survey found off-site construction is now used by the strong majority of AEC firms, reporting that 87.6 percent of participants used some type of off-site prefabrication method over the last year (this remains consistent with the OSCC’s initial 2014 off-site construction industry survey).
 What’s more, the results indicate prefab construction use is expected to remain strong into 2019 and beyond.
 In fact, over 80 percent of survey respondents said they expect to utilize off-site construction more often or the same amount in the next 12 months.
+The use of prefab buildings can range anywhere from prefab sheds all the way up to parts of industrial warehouses.
+It’s a cheaper and quicker way of carrying out construction so it’s obviously going to grow in popularity.

 In an industry reluctant to accept new methods—even those with myriad advantages like prefab—it’s important to ask what’s finally driving the adoption of off-site construction.
 The survey listed a number of benefits supporting the trend, from reduced overall scheduling to quality and cost-effectiveness.
 But the answer may very well boil down to one thing: the skilled labor shortage.
 As the survey states, “With the ongoing shortage of skilled craft workers (which exceeded 2 million in 2017), prefabrication in a controlled, off-site environment may become a necessity for many U.S. contractors attempting to remain competitive with a lower-skilled workforce.”